VinLvy/Admin-Dashboard/README.md

 - Grid Layout: The CSS grid system is used to structure the page layout.
 You can modify grid-template columns and rows to change the layout.

 Contributing

 Contributions are welcome!
 If you find bugs or want to add features, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.